 Oddsmakers Know Your NFL Team’s Win Total for 2018

-Amid the fervor of Super Bowl 52, oddsmakers at 5Dimes have posted early 2018 regular season win totals for all 32 NFL teams.
+Amid the fervor of Super Bowl 52, oddsmakers have posted early 2018 regular season win totals for all 32 NFL teams.
 It’s the time of year when many recreational bettors deposit to bet the Super Bowl game line, player props, very serious entertainment props, and more.

 Oddsmakers are fully aware that over the next week and a half, inexperienced bettors will flood the market and the win totals below, including vigs, are set accordingly.